-During a Telnet session from a Tru64 UNIX or OpenVMS machine, the Backspace, Delete, and Left Arrow keys do not work properly.
-The keyboards shipped with these machines produce a "question mark" character instead of deleting characters when using the Backspace key.
-It is necessary to type Control + H to delete characters.
-The Delete key changes the case of the letter at the cursor and prevents you from adding anything to the line.
-The Left Arrow key deletes the character to its left and prevents you from adding anything to the line.
+During a Telnet session from a Compaq Tru64 UNIX or OpenVMS machine, the following keyboard issues occur:

+- The Backspace key produces a question mark character instead of deleting characters.
+It is necessary to type Control + H to delete characters. - The Delete key changes the case of the letter at the cursor and prevents you from adding anything to the line. - The Left Arrow key deletes the character to its left and prevents you from adding anything to the line.